Desert Ridge Phoenix Real Estate Market Report — August 2026

 Law Enforcement Jurisdiction in Desert Ridge

 Desert Ridge Phoenix Real Estate is policed by the Phoenix Police Department, Black Mountain Precinct, with full coverage across 85054.
 The Arizona Department of Public Safety provides highway patrol coverage on Loop 101 (Pima Freeway), SR-51 (Piestewa Freeway), and the surface state routes connecting east to Scottsdale and north to Cave Creek.
-Several sub-communities (Aviano, Toscana, parts of Fireside) maintain private security patrols inside their gates, which supplement but do not replace Phoenix PD response.
+Aviano, Toscana, and parts of Fireside maintain private security patrols inside their gates, which supplement but do not replace Phoenix PD response.

 Desert Ridge Safety Snapshot